100% bugspray-free plump walnuts in all forms by Haag Family Farm

 have 365 days, and nights, to plan for it.

-irrigation and mechanically scraped almost all vegetation off the harvest floor so there is very clean dry level soil under
+all irrigation and mechanically scraped almost all vegetation off the harvest floor so there is very clean dry level soil

-all the walnut trees.
+under all the walnut trees.
 To some eyes, the orchard resembles a big clay tennis court with trees.
-Next, the shaker shakes down
+Next, the shaker shakes

-a quarter-mile pair of rows of trees, doing one on the left, then one on the right, backing up then to the next pair of trees,
+down a quarter-mile pair of rows of trees, doing one on the left, then one on the right, backing up then to the next pair

-a quarter-mile long windrow down the middle of each pair of tree rows.
-When this is completed, a huge vacuum-cleaner type
+them all into a quarter-mile long windrow down the middle of each pair of tree rows.
+When this is completed, a huge vacuum-cleaner

-of machine, called a pickup machine, drives over the walnut windrows, sucks them up while blowing out any debris, and dumps
+type of machine, called a pickup machine, drives over the walnut windrows, sucks them up while blowing out any debris, and

-them into an attached cart.
-The carts when full are emptied into large open-bed trucks which take the walnuts to the huller
+dumps them into an attached cart.
+The carts when full are emptied into large open-bed trucks which take the walnuts to the

-for water-bath cleaning, hulling, and then drying to the optimal 8% moisture.
-Finally, these clean babied English walnuts
+huller for water-bath cleaning, hulling, and then drying to the optimal 8% moisture.
+Finally, these clean babied English

-are gently cooled to room temperature, eyeballed so any rejects can be taken out, boxed, and then rapidly posted to your home
+walnuts are gently cooled to room temperature, eyeballed so any rejects can be taken out, boxed, and then rapidly posted to

 About 2,000 walnuts for each mature